AB-340 Climate Change Biology (10 ECTS)

 Academic content

 This course deals with the biological consequences of climate change in the Arctic.
-The course gives a unique cross-disciplinary understanding, where the geo- and geophysical causes of climate changes are specifically integrated to provide the context for a holistic understanding of climate change in the Arctic.
+The course gives a unique cross-disciplinary understanding, where the geo- and geophysical causes of climate changes are integrated to provide context for a holistic understanding of climate change in the Arctic.

 Learning outcomes